Zachary Adam Chesser: Pursuit of Islamic activism

-Chesser told FBI agents he became interested in Islam in July 2008.
+Chesser told Federal Bureau of Investigation agents that he became interested in Islam in July 2008.
 High school friends said his interest seemed to start when he began dating a Muslim girl.
 Sources disagree about whether he converted.

 Chesser used online media to disseminate his views, catching the attention of Jarret Brachman, a terrorism scholar, who engaged Chesser in email correspondence.
-In his 2008 book on terrorism, Brachman had coined the term "jihobbyist" for people such as Chesser, who are fascinated by Islam or jihad but were not members of recognized terrorist organizations.
+In his 2008 book on terrorism, Brachman coined the term "jihobbyist" for people such as Chesser, who are fascinated by Islam or jihad but were not members of recognized terrorist organizations.

 By 2010, Chesser had created a YouTube account called LearnTeachFightDie, and a website called the mujhidblog.com.
-He had e-mail correspondence with Anwar al-Awlaki, a radical American Muslim cleric hiding in Yemen.
-United States officials have alleged that the latter has encouraged homegrown terrorism.
+He corresponded by e-mail with Anwar al-Awlaki, a radical American Muslim cleric who was then in hiding in Yemen who U.S. officials allege has encouraged homegrown terrorism.
 Al-Awlaki was later targeted and killed in a drone strike because of his role in al-Qaeda attacks against the United States.

 In 2009, both friends and members of the Islamic Center of Northern Virginia noticed that Chesser's views were becoming more extreme; he had conservative ideas about dress customs.
-An older member at the Islamic Center said he tried to broaden Chesser's views of the Islamic scriptures, and that Chesser took too narrow a view.
+An older member at the Islamic Center said he tried to broaden Chesser's views of the Islamic scriptures, but that Chesser took too narrow a view of them.

-In April 2010, Chesser wrote an e-mail to FoxNews.com, saying that he sought to "raise awareness of the correct understanding of key Islamic beliefs".
+In April 2010, Chesser wrote an e-mail to Fox News, saying that he sought to "raise awareness of the correct understanding of key Islamic beliefs".
 He said "If you kill us, then we kill you", and he quoted al-Qaeda leader Osama bin Laden, saying that Muslims had the freedom to act against attacks on the Prophet.
 He further wrote in the e-mail: